Kartikeytt/Ola-Data_analysis/README.md

 🧾 Data Source

-Sample sales data from Kaggle
+Sample sales data from Kaggle ,Processed and transform using power Query.

- Mock data generated for visualization purposes